inttter/discid/README.md

 # Usage

 > [!IMPORTANT]
-> This package uses [Lanyard](https://github.com/Phineas/lanyard) to fetch user status.
-In order for this to work, you need the user ID of somebody who is [in the Lanyard Discord server](https://discord.com/invite/lanyard).
+> The user must be [in the Lanyard Discord server](https://discord.com/invite/lanyard).
 If the user you try searching for a user that is not in the server, you will get an error reminding you of this.

 ```bash
 discid <userId>